This page contains affiliate links. Please read our disclosure for more info.

-In the summer you could add some extra t-shirts in case the sun comes out (and maybe skip the thermal underwear), and in winter just add a heavier jacket.
+In the summer, add some extra t-shirts in case the sun comes out (and maybe skip the thermal underwear).

 Merino wool is our favourite fabric for layering as it’s warm but lightweight, dries quickly, and is odour-resistant so you can wear it multiple times before washing.
-We love Icebreaker tops and Smartwool socks.
+It’s soft and doesn’t itch like other wool.

 Merino wool is quite pricey, though, so I also packed cheaper alternatives from Uniqlo.
 Their Heattech thermal range isn’t as warm, but it’s soft and comfortable and works well for layering.

 I feel the cold so wore quite a few layers.
 On a typical day I wore a long sleeve base layer, sweater (or two), fleece, lightweight down jacket, thermal leggings under jeans, hat, gloves, thick socks, and hiking shoes.

-Simon usually wore a t-shirt, long sleeve merino wool top, fleece, down jacket, Bluffworks trousers or travel jeans, hat, gloves, thick socks, and hiking shoes.
+Simon usually wore a t-shirt, long sleeve merino wool top, fleece, down jacket, Bluffworks trousers, hat, gloves, thick socks, and hiking shoes.
 He often wore waterproof over trousers as extra warmth for his legs.

 It can rain at any time so you’ll also need a waterproof jacket.
 Umbrellas are useless because of the wind.